When I was a kid, a corn dog on a stick dipped in ketchup was one of my all time favorite foods.

 Healthy corn dogs make a great lunchbox item too – fast, easy and your kids will love them!

-Choose the Ingredients for Your Corn Dog Recipe Wisely
+Choose the Ingredients for Homemade Corn Dogs Wisely

 A primary key to a healthy corn dog recipe is to source nonGMO corn that is ideally sprouted to liberate and increase the nutrients present in this Native American traditional food.